tun2proxy/tun2proxy/README.md

 ```
 ### Docker Compose

-The above docker command is written into a `docker-compose.yaml` file.
+Write a `docker-compose.yaml` file with the following content:

 ```yaml
 services: